edalatma/sdg_text_analytics/README.md

 3. **Run Tox:**

-   Execute the following command to run tests using Tox:
+   Execute the following command to run tests and setup directories using Tox:
    ```bash
    tox
    ```